GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.1/en.md

 _This new feature enhances several PRO extensions._

 The [Internal GraphQL Server](https://gatographql.com/extensions/internal-graphql-server/) extension makes use of this feature.
-It now accepts a `$schemaConfigurationIDOrSlug` parameter on `GraphQLServer::executeQuery` and `GraphQLServer::executeQueryInFile`, and already provides the persisted query's schema configuration on `GraphQLServer::executePersistedQuery`:
+It now accepts a `$schemaConfigurationIDOrSlug` parameter on methods `executeQuery` and `executeQueryInFile` from the `GraphQLServer` class, and already extracts the schema configuration used by the persisted query on `executePersistedQuery`:

 ```diff
 class GraphQLServer {